Social Work (SOCW)

 Independent study of a topic of special interest in the field of social work.
 1 to 3 undergraduate hours.
 4 graduate hours.
 Prerequisite: Consent of instructor.

 Introduces students to the problem of substance abuse and its impact on society.
 Examines the physiological, psychological, social, and cultural aspects of substance abuse.
 At the individual and familial levels, the course examines the causes, development, prevention, and treatment of substance abuse.
 At the societal level, the course examines public policy efforts to regular and control substance use from both historical and contemporary perspective.
 Implications for social and economic justice are also examined.
 3 undergraduate hours.
-4 graduate hours.
-Approved for letter and S/U grading.
-Prerequisite: Admission to MSW program or consent of instructor.
+No graduate credit.

 Basic principles of social science research and importance for social work practice: overview of research principles including the stages of a research project, design of research; quantitative and qualitative methodologies, design of questionnaires, methods of data collection and preparation of reports.
 Introduction to various research designs such as the survey, program evaluation, single subject design, quasi-experiments, and experimental design.
 Enrollment preference given to students in the MSW program.
 3 undergraduate hours.
 4 graduate hours.